 Traditional Chinese dishes consist of readily available ingredients flavored with ginger, garlic and other seasonings.
-In the United States, Chinese restaurants often use recipes adapted to suit Western tastes.
-As a result, the food you order from an American Chinese restaurant might have more sodium than you would expect.
-The ingredients and cooking methods used to prepare your dishes affect the sodium content of your meal.
+In the United States, Chinese restaurants often use recipes adapted to suit Western tastes, resulting in increased sodium in Chinese food.

 Some chefs use monosodium glutamate, or MSG, to enhance the flavor of their dishes.
 Table salt, which is approximately 40 percent sodium, is also used in Chinese cooking.
-One teaspoon of table salt contains approximately 2,400 milligrams of sodium, according to the USDA.
+One teaspoon of table salt contains approximately 2,300 milligrams of sodium, according to the USDA.

 Reduce the sodium content of your meal by avoiding MSG, sweet and sour sauce, duck sauce and plum sauce.
 Manufacturers use sodium to enhance and preserve the flavor of canned vegetables.

-- American Heart Association: Shaking the Salt Habit
+- American Heart Association: "Shaking the Salt Habit"

 - U.S. Food and Drug Administration: Sodium in Your Diet -- Using the Nutrition Facts Label to Reduce Your Intake

-- USDA Nutrient Database for Standard Reference: Soup, Wonton, Chinese Restaurant
+- USDA National Nutrient Database: "Soup, Wonton, Chinese Restaurant"

-- USDA Nutrient Database for Standard Reference: Soup, Egg Drop, Chinese Restaurant
+- USDA National Nutrient Database: "Soup, Egg Drop, Chinese Restaurant"

-- USDA Nutrient Database for Standard Reference: Restaurant, Chinese, General Tso's Chicken
+- USDA National Nutrient Database: "Restaurant, Chinese, General Tso's Chicken"

-- USDA Nutrient Database for Standard Reference: Restaurant, Chinese, Vegetable Chow Mein, Without Meat or Noodles
+- USDA National Nutrient Database: "Restaurant, Chinese, Vegetable Chow Mein, Without Meat or Noodles"